Kate Bush: 1978–1979: The Kick Inside and Lionheart

 Bob Mercer blamed Bush's lesser success in the United States on American radio formats, saying there were no outlets for Bush's visual presentation.
 EMI capitalised on Bush's appearance by promoting the album with a poster of her in a tight pink top which emphasised her breasts.
 In an interview with NME in 1982, Bush criticised the choice: "People weren't even generally aware that I wrote my own songs or played the piano.
 The media just promoted me as a female body.
 It's like I've had to prove that I'm an artist in a female body."

 In late 1978, EMI persuaded Bush to quickly record a follow-up album, Lionheart, to take advantage of the success of The Kick Inside.
 The album was produced by Andrew Powell, assisted by Bush.
 Although it gained a high number of sales and spawned the hit single "Wow", it did not achieve the success of The Kick Inside, reaching number six in the UK album charts.
 She went on to express dissatisfaction with Lionheart, feeling that it had needed more time.

 Bush set up her own publishing company, Kate Bush Music, and her own management company, Novercia, to maintain control of her work.
-Members of her family, along with Bush herself, composed the board of directors.
+The board of directors comprised members of her family, along with Bush herself.
 Following the release of Lionheart, she was required by EMI to undertake heavy promotional work and an exhausting tour.
 The Tour of Life began in April 1979 and lasted six weeks.
 It was described by The Guardian as "an extraordinary, hydra-headed beast, combining music, dance, poetry, mime, burlesque, magic and theatre".
 The show was co-devised and performed on stage with magician Simon Drake.
 Bush was involved in every aspect of the production, choreography, set design, costume design and hiring.
 The shows were noted for her dancing, complex lighting and her 17 costume changes per show.
 Because of her need to dance as she sang, sound engineers used a wire coat hanger and a radio microphone to fashion a headset microphone; it was the first use by a rock performer since the Spotnicks used a rudimentary version in the early 1960s.
 Bush's first experience as a producer was on her live On Stage EP, released in August 1979.